-A5 is delivered mainly at Stage 3, where modules provide knowledge at the 'cutting edge' in the field.
+A5 is delivered mainly at Stage 3, where modules provide knowledge at the 'cutting edge' in the field and particularly in the module on Social Impacts of Biology.

-Throughout the taught component of the course, students are encouraged and expected to engage in independent reading, and are supported in this by the provision of reading lists, handouts and access to library and web-based resources.
+Throughout the taught component of the course, students are encouraged and expected to engage in independent reading, and are supported in this by the provision of reading lists, supporting material made available via the Blackboard VLE, handouts and access to library and other web-based resources.
+A key Stage 1 and 2 text, Life: The Science of Biology, provides an overall framework for learning that is particularly important for JH students, who may not have as comprehensive subject coverage as SH students.